How to Use and Choose Standard Lenses for Photography

 You can also use these standard lenses with Micro four-thirds camera systems using an adapter, though depending on what adapter you use, some of the features of the lens may or may not work properly.

-The 24mm-70mm lenses and the equivalent field of view lenses on crop sensor cameras are the standard because they offer a general purpose range from wide angle to short telephoto, giving you fantastic flexibility.
+The 24mm-70mm lenses and the equivalent field of view lenses on crop sensor cameras are the standard because they offer a general purpose range from wide angle to short telephoto, you fantastic flexibility.

 Let’s take a look at what these standard zoom lenses look like in action.